 Trekking is a beautiful recreational activity that gives a taste of living in the wild.
-And Kunti Betta offers some exceptional trekking experience.
-With our travel guide, you will be well equipped to help plan each aspect of your trek.
+And Kunti Betta offers some exceptional trekking experiences.
+With our travel guide, you will be well-equipped to help plan each aspect of your trek.

 How To Reach Kunti Betta

-Kunti Betta from Bangalore (Bengaluru) is about 125 kms.
-It is 25 kms from Mandya and about 16 kms from Srirangapatna.
-And Kunti Betta to Mysore (Mysuru) is about 33 kms.
+Kunti Betta from Bangalore (Bengaluru) is about 125 km.
+It is 25 km from Mandya and about 16 km from Srirangapatna.
+And Kunti Betta to Mysore (Mysuru) is about 33 km.
 Being well-connected by several means of transport, Kunti Betta is easily accessible.

-The airport closest is Mysore Airport, 39 kms away.
-Visitors can hire cabs or taxis to reach Kunti Betta from Mysore airport.
+The airport closest is Mysore Airport, 39 km away.
+Visitors can hire cabs or taxis to reach Kunti Betta from Mysore Airport.

-The Pandavapura Railway Station lies about 8 kms from Kunti Betta.
+The Pandavapura Railway Station lies about 8 km from Kunti Betta.
 Visitors can take taxis or auto rickshaws from the railway station to reach Kunti Betta.

 There are several buses that ply from Bangalore to Srirangapatna or Mandya.
 Visitors can reach Pandavapura from these places using local transport.
-Afterwards, they can hire auto rickshaws to reach Kunti Betta.
+Afterward, they can hire auto-rickshaws to reach Kunti Betta.
 The roads are free of potholes and so you can also enjoy a smooth road trip in your own car, enjoying scenic views.

 Kunti Betta is a place of great historical significance.
-It is believed that the five Pandava brothers and their mother Kunti stayed in the caves of this hillock during their 12 years of vanavasa (exile).
+It is believed that the five Pandava brothers and their mother Kunti stayed in the caves here during their exile (vanavasa) of 12 years.
 The hillock was Kunti’s favourite spot as she spent a lot of her time here; hence the hills are named Kunti Betta.
-At the top of the hill is a utensil shaped rock and a rock pestle, where it is said she used to cook and grind food, hence this hill is also known as Onake Betta (onake means pestle in Kannada).
+At the top of the hill is a utensil-shaped rock and a rock pestle; it is said she used to cook and grind food here during their exile, hence this hill is also known as Onake Betta (onake means pestle in Kannada).
 These hills were previously called ‘French Rocks’ as the French army who had helped Tipu Sultan in his war against the British used this place as their camping ground.

 Additionally, trekkers can also indulge in a night trek in Kunti Betta.
 The overnight journey is very exciting, making it the perfect destination for trekking around Bangalore and Mysore.
 Trekkers carry tents or sleeping bags and spend the night on the hilltop until dawn to witness the beautiful sunrise.
 There are no shops nearby, and you will need to carry your own food and water.
 It is also absolutely safe for women to go on a trek here.